Mariohgarza/liri-node-app/README.md

    Plot of the movie.
    Actors in the movie.

-   I need to create different javascript files, install some npms as well , add some gitignore .
+   I need to create different javascript files, install and use npm's as well , add some gitignore .
   In here I tried to add as much details of the app as possible but in case I miss any fill free to check it out and enjoy the app.

   thanks for visiting